mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

    calculated fit and the lower mini-plot displaying the difference between the input data and the fit.

-6. Alternatively you can click **Fit Single Spectrum** to perform a fit only for the spectrum currently displayed in the upper mini-plot.
+6. Alternatively, you can click **Fit Single Spectrum** to perform a fit only for the spectrum currently displayed in the upper mini-plot.
 Do not click this for the purposes of this demonstration.